mauriciofmar3/mauriciofmar3.github.com/_posts/2012-11-30-looping-a-youtube-video.md

 tags: tips
 ---

-Last night I was trying to figure out a [balisong](https://en.wikipedia.org/wiki/Balisong_%28knife%29) trick by watching 15 seconds of a YouTube video over and over while trying to duplicate the movements with my own knife.
-Switching back and forth between my mouse and my knife was getting annoying, so I took a few minutes to figure out how to control the player with JavaScript.
+Last night I was trying to figure out a [balisong](https://en.wikipedia.org/wiki/Balisong_%28knife%29) trick by watching 15 seconds of a YouTube video over and over while trying to duplicate the movements.
+Switching back and forth between my mouse and the knife was getting annoying, so I took a few minutes to figure out how to control the player with JavaScript.
 This is how I did it.

 First, get the `<embed>` DOM object.
 The best way to do this is by using the DOM inspector in your favorite browser to find the ID string of the element.
 Right now that ID is `movie_player`, but YouTube mught change it in the future.